Driver Improvement School after Reckless Driving

 - 316.191 Racing on the Highway

-The attorneys at the Sammis Law Firm are experienced in fighting reckless driving charges which are often difficult for the prosecutor to prove at trial.
+The attorneys at the Sammis Law Firm are experienced in fighting reckless driving charges.
+Reckless driving is often difficult for the prosecutor to prove at trial.
 These issues can also arise when the DUI case is reduced to reckless driving as part of the plea bargaining process.

-Don’t be surprised the the consequences of a conviction.
-Call (813) 250-0500 for a free consultation to discuss your case today.
+Don’t be surprised by the consequences of a conviction.
+Contact us for a free consultation to discuss your case today.